 - Amir score (minimum 220)

-- If you have completed a four-year degree taught solely in English at a recognized institution of higher education, you can request to be considered for an exemption.
+- If you have completed a four-year degree taught solely in English at a recognized institution of higher education, you may request an exemption.
 You must submit documentation from your university verifying English as the language of instruction.
 Exemption is not automatic and is determined on a case-by-case basis.